Disney's 'Netflix-killer' finally has a name

 Luckily for Netflix fans, that doesn't include Marvel TV shows like Daredevil and Jessica Jones, which will remain on the streamer.

 As for how much the subscription service will cost, Variety cites Disney CEO Bob Iger as acknowledging it will be less than Netflix's $8 to $14 monthly fee.
-The service in general is "the biggest priority of the company during calendar 2019," according to the Disney CEO.
+The service in general is Disney's "biggest priority of the company during calendar 2019," according to the CEO.

 Despite its challengers, Netflix is still going strong: It topped Disney as the world's most valuable media company this May with a worth of $153.8 billion, compared with Disney's $152 billion.